AndreFelippeVidal/football-project/README.md

 Get the league table for Eredivisie: https://api.football-data.org/v4/competitions/{id}/standings  -- Added to RAW

-See best 10 scorers of Italy's top league (scorers subresource defaults to limit=10): https://api.football-data.org/v4/competitions/SA/scorers
+See best 10 scorers of Italy's top league (scorers subresource defaults to limit=10): -- Added to Raw https://api.football-data.org/v4/competitions/SA/scorers

-See todays' matches of your subscribed competitions: https://api.football-data.org/v4/matches
+See todays' matches of your subscribed competitions: -- Streamlit home? -- Added to Raw https://api.football-data.org/v4/matches

 See all upcoming matches for Real Madrid: https://api.football-data.org/v4/teams/86/matches?status=SCHEDULED

+Pending to add the airflow part for all these new requests and also add their lineage to be handled by openLineage before dbt.